ProGraphics/prostyle.io/pages/documentation/properties.md

 <hr class="t60 b60">

 ## Delay
 The _delay_ property inserts a pause into an action before the action begins.
 It is not valid for <code>init</code> entries.
 If the action performs an [animation](#){:data-toc="animation"} the delay is performed first and then the animation begins.
-The duration of an action is the sum of it's delay and it's animation.
+The duration of an action is the sum of its delay and its animation.

 ### Formats
 {% include prop-format.html label="number" content="delay-number.md" %}